 Currently I am working in partnership to address the following issues of social justice:

 Funded by The National Lottery ‘Leaders with Lived Experience’ Programme and led by the London based Alliance for Inclusive Education (ALLFIE) and Professor Anita Franklin (Portsmouth University), the RIP: Stars young researcher group are currently working with leaders from the Disabled People’s Movement to share experiences, stories and intergenerational learning to understand the important role that disabled people have played in creating their own history of change through activism; together they will create a graphic story of disabled people’s lives - past, present and future – as a resource for disabled young people.

 There is much potential to further theorise child protection and safeguarding research in the field of child sexual abuse/exploitation/gendered violence.
 I am currently partnering with Kairos Women Working Together and Dr Geraldine Brown (Coventry University) to research and evaluate the ‘Feeling Safe’ project, funded by The National Lottery Community Awards.
 We adopt a social constructionist approach towards the categories of ‘child’ and ‘abuse/exploitation/risk/violence’ to uncover children and young people’s everyday lives and conceptualisation of what ‘risk’ may mean to them.
 We wish to understand CSA/E and ‘transition’ - from child/adult, children’s/adults social care - from the perspective of children and young people, whose voices have been largely absent in the drive to protect them.

-I am a reviewer for a range of sociology, childhood studies, youth and social work journals and for funders such as ESRC and NIHR.
+I am a reviewer for a range of sociology, childhood studies, youth and social work journals and for funders such as ESRC, NIHR, the Canadian Research Council.